curtis/honeypot-captcha/README.markdown

 # Honeypot Captcha

-A simple way to add honeypot captchas in your Rails forms.
+*The simplest way to add honeypot captchas in your Rails forms.*

 Honeypot captchas work off the premise that you can present different form fields to a spam bot than you do to a real user.
 Spam bots will typically try